 For example, if spending the day at Disneyland on foot is too much, try using a wheelchair or electric mobility scooter the next time.
 If that doesn’t work or only helps a little bit, look for other ways to keep your pain from escalating.

-If long road trips are too hard on your body, try shortening how far you travel or the amount of hours you spend sitting in the car.Tweet
+If long road trips are too hard on your body, try shortening how far you travel or the number of hours you spend sitting in the car.Tweet

 You can learn a lot about how what you eat affects your body/illness through journaling.
-Download my eBook for free for details on how I track and discover what foods increase my pain and inflammation.
 While I will agree that there is no one specific diet that makes a difference, what we eat does matter.

 Learn from other’s mistakes